A self care checklist printable template so you can monitor your daily and weekly self care.

 This post may contain affiliate links.
 You can view my full disclosure policy here.

-What defines self care?
+What defines or qualifies as self care?

 Self care is deliberate action we take to take care of our emotional, physical, or mental health.